JGillette71/SLLIM/docs/manuscript.md

 1. How well can lightweight LLMs detect system issues and security threats from system logs?
 2. How effectively can lightweight LLMs perform question answering compared to larger, more resource-intensive models?

-Here is your text updated with the Markdown citation format:

----

 After a comprehensive literature review exploring these questions and adjacent research, we sought out a publicly available cybersecurity dataset that would sufficiently represent real-world traffic and cybersecurity threats.
 We selected the **Kitsune Network Attack Dataset**, which offers a rich collection of network traffic data captured from both an IP-based commercial surveillance system and an IoT network environment [(Mirsky et al., 2018)](#mirsky2018).
 The Kitsune dataset stands out for its diversity, containing nine distinct types of network attacks, including reconnaissance, man-in-the-middle (MitM), denial of service (DoS), and botnet attacks [(Mirsky et al., 2018)](#mirsky2018).
 With over 27 million instances and multiple features for each network packet, it provides a comprehensive view of both benign and malicious network activities [(Mirsky et al., 2018)](#mirsky2018).
 The dataset's structure allows for in-depth analysis of various attack vectors and their impact on network behavior, aiding in the construction of complex question-answer pairs.
 Moreover, the dataset’s inclusion of both raw network packet captures and preprocessed feature vectors enables us to develop and test intrusion detection as a Q&A task that can potentially be applied in real-world cybersecurity contexts.

 ## Literature Review